Best Books By Former Saturday Night Live Cast Members

 Saturday Night Live: Equal Opportunity Offender: The Uncensored Censor – by William Clothworthy

 Many of the Saturday Night Live current and former cast members have written books.
-Some of the books are memoirs of their time on SNL and others are autobiographies or comedy.
-Here is a list of the individual Saturday Night Live alumni, current cast members, and their books:
+Some of the books are memoirs of their time on SNL and others are autobiographies or comedies.
+Here is a list of Saturday Night Live alumni, current cast members, former writers, and their books:

 - Al Franken